berick/OpenSRF/README_REDIS.md

   Perl clients, etc.) do not read opensrf.xml and won't know the key.

 ### Other Options
-* Run public and private Redis instances and require the client to know which bus to send each request down.
-Standalone clients will only connect to the "public" bus.

 * Redis supports authentication and access control lists if we want to beef up the security.